jamiesmith/kstars-on-osx/README.md

 [Apple Developer Site](developer.apple.com/download/) or from the [app store](https://itunes.apple.com/us/app/xcode/id497799835)

-### Install Homebrew
+### Installing Homebrew

 `/usr/bin/ruby -e "$(curl -fsSL raw.githubusercontent.com/Homebrew/install/master/install)"`

-### QT
+### Installing QT

 Either install QT via a download from: [QT.io](www.qt.io/download-open-source/) or via homebrew.
-Both methods should work, but the homebrew method used to take HOURS.
+Both methods should work, but the homebrew method could take HOURS.
 If you do the homebrew method, then be sure to install qt with dbus.
 Note that the install from qt sometimes takes a long time too, and the installer appears to become unresponsive before it starts copying stuff.
 I used the offline file, but you can use either.